 Nordstrom’s customer care team really goes the extra mile, getting their hands dirty in the process.

 After a customer realized she lost her diamond ring while shopping for clothing at Nordstrom, she called the store and told them what happened.
 The call set the care team in motion.
 A search of the area turned up nothing, and realizing the carpet had already been vacuumed, the team got to work going through the full vacuum bags.
 After painstakingly hunting their way through dirt, debris and gunk, they found the valued ring.

 Go to great lengths to serve your customers, which can mean doing things that don’t necessarily have anything to do with your products/services.

-These shining examples of great customer service reveals that customer relations applies to return policies and product defects.
+These shining examples of great customer service reveal that customer relations apply to return policies and product defects.
 But it’s also much more than that.
 Get together with your leadership team and brainstorm some of the ways your care team can go off-script providing above-and-beyond-reasonable customer service.